Canon 200D vs Panasonic G6

 Concerning the storage of imaging data, both the 200D and the G6 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 200D and Panasonic Lumix DMC-G6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 200D and the G6 have been discontinued, but can regularly be found used on eBay.
+Both the 200D and the G6 have been discontinued, but can regularly be found used on ebay.
 The G6 was replaced by the Panasonic G7, while the 200D was followed by the Canon 250D.
-Further information on the two cameras, as well as related accessories, can be found, respectively, in the Canon 200D Manual (free pdf) or the online Panasonic G6 Manual.
+Further information on the features and operation of the 200D and G6 can be found, respectively, in the Canon 200D Manual (free pdf) or the online Panasonic G6 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 200D and the Panasonic G6?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.

 - Better image quality: Scores substantially higher (18 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (2.3 bits more color depth).